Comparisons

 Our Verdict

 Every tool on this list has a niche.
-Topaz is unbeatable for professional RAW workflows.
+FixFade is the pick for working through a family album on pay-once pricing.
 Remini owns the mobile experience.
 VanceAI is the cheapest entry point.

 After testing all five, bestphotoAI stood out because it handled the widest range of damage types at the highest quality, without requiring a download or an upfront payment.
 The fact that one subscription also covers dozens of other AI tools makes it easy to recommend for most people restoring old family photos.